ewa-edun/EcoBuddy_OLD/README.md

    npm install react-native-safe-area-context
    npm install react-native-screens

-   # Image and Media
-   npm install expo-image-picker
-   npm install expo-media-library

    # Layout and Styling
    npm install react-native-reanimated
    ```

-SKIP THIS NUMBER 4 STEP.
+- SKIP THIS NUMBER 4 STEP.
 I'VE NOT ADDED ANY FUCTIONALITIES YET SO ITS SAFE TO SKIP THIS RIGHT NOW.

 4. **Environment Setup**
    Create a `.env` file in the root directory with the following variables:
    ```